 LADY WALKERS HALF MOON FARM

-Nigerian Dwarf Goat, Lamancha Goat, Heritage Chicken and Ornamental Pheasant breeders
+Nigerian Dwarf Goat, Lamancha Goat, and Campine Chicken breeders

 Every goat on our farm is tested annually for Brucellosis, CAE, CL, and Johnes, and all goats have negative test results.
 Our most recent testing date was November 12, 2013.
 We tested all does over six months of age for Q-fever in July/August 2014 with all negative results.
 Our entire herd was vaccinated against Rabies on September 1, 2014.